open-ephys/onix-docs/source/Hardware Guide/Breakout Board/index.rst

 Additionally, it has the following features:

 - Lots of indication LEDs
-- 6 buttons for marking experimental events for communication and programming.
+- 6 buttons for marking experimental events for or triggering software actions.
 - Rugged M6 and 1/4-20 mounting holes for both metric and imperial optical tables
 - 19" rack compatibility